 Located in Buffalo, New York

-This year, due to the current state of social distancing and uncertainty about what to expect in the months to come, our Office has decided to curate an online, virtual display celebrating the many diverse communities, heritages, identities and stories within Brookline.
+Due to the state of social distancing and uncertainty about what to expect in the months to come, our Office decided to curate an online, virtual display celebrating the many diverse communities, heritages, identities and stories within Brookline.
 Below are images and videos submitted by Brookline residents that represent an important recipe or item from their family heritage or culture.

 Brookline Recognizes Indigenous People’s Day